epicentre-msf/gallery/README.md

   entries will be `active`, but you should update this field to `archived` when the report or dashboard stops being updated with new data
 - `author` the name of the group/team/person who is responsible for the content
+- `date-created` the date the content was first pubished in format 'YYYY-MM-DD'.
+  By default, the gallery is sorted by status (active before archived) and then this date.

 #### Optional fields